Starlien95/GraphPrompt/README.md

 ## Node Classification

 Default dataset is PROTEINS.
 You need to change the corresponding parameters in *prompt_fewshot.py* to train and evaluate on PROTEINS.
-Flikcr use different file to pretrain and tune.
+Flikcr uses different file to pretrain and tune.
 ## Prompt tune and test
 python run.py